Subalpine Warbler

 About the Subalpine Warbler

 The Subalpine Warbler belongs to the family Sylviidae, within the order Passeriformes.
-These birds typically live average 3-5 years with a maximum recorded of 10 years..
+These birds typically live average 4-5 years, with some individuals reaching up to 7 years..

 How to Identify a Subalpine Warbler